FrankDocu/Lichess-Development-Onboarding/Canned-responses.md

 > **Warning: Leaving games**
 >
-> In your game history I see that you have many games where you have left the game instead of playing or resigning.
+> In your game history, you have several games where you have left the game instead of playing or resigning.
 This can be very annoying for your opponents.
-If this behavior continues to happen and we get more complains about it, we may be forced to terminate your account. -- Moderator on Lichess
+If this behavior continues to happen, we may be forced to terminate your account. -- Moderator on Lichess

 > **Thanks for your report**
 >
 > Just wanted to let you know that we have received your report and we are handling it appropriately. -- Moderator on Lichess

+> **Warning: Sandbagging**
+>
+> In your game history, you have several games where you clearly have intentionally lost the game.
+Attempts to artificially manipulate your own or someone else's rating is unacceptable.
+If this behavior continues to happen, we may be forced to terminate your account. -- Moderator on Lichess

+> **Warning: Boosting**
+>
+> In your game history, you have several games where the opponent clearly have intentionally lost the game.
+Attempts to artificially manipulate your own or someone else's rating is unacceptable.
+If this behavior continues to happen, we may be forced to terminate your account. -- Moderator on Lichess